CiscoDevNet/terraform-provider-catalystcenter/docs/resources/pnp_config_preview.md

 page_title: "catalystcenter_pnp_config_preview Resource - terraform-provider-catalystcenter"
 subcategory: "Plug and Play"
 description: |-
   This resource triggers a preview for site-based Day 0 Configuration.
-When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices.
+When this resource is destroyed, updated or refreshed, no actions are done either on Catalyst Center or on devices.
+After creating this resource the config can be previewed in the GUI of Catalyst Center.
 ---

 # catalystcenter_pnp_config_preview (Resource)

 This resource triggers a preview for site-based Day 0 Configuration.
-When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices.
+When this resource is destroyed, updated or refreshed, no actions are done either on Catalyst Center or on devices.
+After creating this resource the config can be previewed in the GUI of Catalyst Center.

 ## Example Usage